-Usually there no fluid-fluid levels unless there has been a complication with hemorrhage.
+Usually, there are no fluid-fluid levels unless there has been a complication with hemorrhage.

 Unicameral bone cyst on bone scintigraphy tends to appear as foci of photopenia (cold spot).
+This is referred to as the doughnut sign which results in increased uptake peripherally and a photopenic center.
 However, a pathological fracture would cause an increased radioisotope activity.

 Treatment and prognosis